gphilipp/bdd-guide-clojure/README.md

 - Each step of the feature is printed twice in a row (see screenshot above)

-I'd like Cursive or Jetbrains to create a "Cucumber for Clojure" plugin which would support the same as the "Cucumber for Java" plugin :
+I'd really like Cursive or Jetbrains to create a "Cucumber for Clojure" plugin which would support the same as the "Cucumber for Java" plugin :
 - Autocompletion for steps.
 - "find usage" from stepdefs to steps.
 - Right click on a scenario or feature section in a gherkin file and run it or debug it